 - Check your prescriptions and refill them if necessary.
 You may be able request a 90-day supply for maintenance medications.
 At CareFirst, we’ve waived early refill restrictions on many prescriptions to make getting your refills easier.
 And consider having your prescriptions delivered to you for added convenience and safety.

 - Be sure you have a working thermometer handy, as well as tissues, lozenges and hand sanitizer should you get sick—whether it’s with COVID-19 or the common cold.

 - Talk to family members and determine the best course of action to take should someone get sick.
 Devising a plan is much easier during times of relative calm.
 Plus, there’s peace of mind to be had in knowing that, should trouble arise, you’re prepared.

 - Have at least a two-week supply of food and water on hand.
 Explore the possibility of using a food delivery service, if one is available to you.
 If popular items are in short supply, purchase only what you need so that some will be left for others.

 The spread of coronavirus is an unprecedented occurrence in our lives, and it’s generated an overwhelming amount of concern—all of it warranted.
 But if your concern turns to anxiety and fear, try to take a step back.
 Know that you’re not alone.
 The entire world, quite literally, is up against the same enemy.
 Stay informed, follow the recommendations of experts, and take comfort in the fact that you’re doing your part.

 If, however, you need some assistance coping with this uncertain situation we find ourselves in, don’t hesitate to seek help.
-During this public health threat, CareFirst’s Video Visit provides free access to mental health professionals when you need it.
+During this public health threat, CareFirst’s Video Visit provides access to mental health professionals when you need it.
 Using your smartphone, tablet or computer, you can talk to a licensed therapist or psychiatrist without leaving home.